 Rey looked up from the power cell she was scrubbing at Unkar Plutt’s washing station.
 It was a day like any other day in Niima Outpost – dry, sandy, and unbearably hot – only there seemed to be more space traffic than usual.
-According to the tick marks she made each day on the wall of the AT-AT, she’d been on Jakku for the turning of seven years now.
+According to the tick marks she made each day on the wall of the AT-AT, her parents had been gone for the turning of nine full cycles now.
 That would make me about fourteen, she thought proudly to herself.
 Not many folks in Niima Outpost lived to see that many sunsets.

 She worked the brush harder against the corroded metal, gritting her teeth in determination, but her eyes were drawn to a transport ship out on the landing field.
 She watched as a dozen passengers disembarked – traders, most of them – but a boy about her age caught her eye.
 It wasn’t that he was a boy.
 There weren’t many of those around to turn her head.
 Besides, she had better things to do than to waste time with such silly creatures.
 No, that wasn’t it.